‘Bates Motel’ Season 5 Episode 10 Recap: Norman Becomes ‘Psycho’ In The Heartbreaking Yet Romantic Finale

 According to USA Today, Norman sees his mother Norma (or is it Mother), and she tells him that he doesn’t need her anymore, she is going away.
 Norman cries as he realizes that he killed his mother two years earlier.

 Norman drifts off to sleep and has a dream that he’s back at the Bates Motel with Norma.
 He wakes up and remembers when his mother told him they were moving across the country to Oregon to manage a motel.
-He packs up his mother’s dead body to the house and says, “Mother, we are home!”
+He packs up his mother’s dead body and says, “Mother, we are home!”

 What would you like to hear Vera Farmiga say when you arrive at the Pearly Gates? #BatesMotel #batesmotelfinale pic.twitter.com/ZonrbOH03M